Brandon Miller (basketball, born 1979): Personal life

-Miller and his wife Holly have two young sons, Mason Allen, age 6, and Michael David, age 4.
+As of July 2013, Miller and his wife Holly had two young sons, Mason Allen, then age 6, and Michael David, then age 4.
 The couple first met in eighth grade.
 Off the court, Miller is described as kind and "down-to-earth".
 Brandon's brother-in-law, Daniel Cox, is now the head coach of basketball at New Castle High School, Miller's alma mater.

 Miller's older brother, Scott, is an optometrist.
 His younger sister, Lindsey, is nurse practitioner.